 - For multiple tests we will require the latest revision floors plans for the building at least 1 week prior to the test date.
 For single tests we can have the drawings on the day of the test.

-- We require TWO 240v MAINS powered electrical sockets within 5 metres of EACH of our testing equipment set up.
+- We require TWO 240v MAINS powered electrical sockets within 5 metres of EACH of our blower door testing equipment set up.
 We cannot use temporary power or generators.
 If two sets of door fans are required we will need TWO sets of sockets both within 5 metres of EACH of our testing equipment set up

 - Ensure that the building envelope is finished.
 All doors, windows, and cladding must be installed, or if items, such as glazing are missing, they should be sealed up to prevent air leakage.
 Please note that the temporary sealing of items with tape should be limited to only those items detailed in item 16 below.
 All other items should be in their finished everyday use condition.